SUPPLEMENTAL INFORMATION RELATING TO OIL AND GAS PRODUCING ACTIVITIES (UNAUDITED)

-Proved developed and proved undeveloped reserves increased from December 31, 2017 to December 31, 2018, primarily due to the acquisition of the Canadian Properties and revision of prior estimates, partially offset by disposition of reserves and production in the current year.
+Proved developed and proved undeveloped reserves decreased from December 31, 2019 to December 31, 2020, primarily due the forfeiture of wells in New Mexico, production and revision of prior estimates, partially offset by the acquisition of the Canadian Properties.

 The following table sets forth estimates of the proved developed and proved undeveloped oil and gas reserves (net of royalty interests) for the Company and changes therein, for the period indicates.

 Standardized Measure of Discounted Future Net Cash Flows

 The Standardized Measure related to proved oil and gas reserves is summarized below.
 Future cash inflows were computed by applying a twelve-month average of the first day of the month prices to estimated future production, less estimated future expenditures (based on year end costs) to be incurred in developing and producing the proved reserves, less estimated future income tax expense.
 Future income tax expenses are calculated by applying appropriate year-end tax rates to future pretax net cash flows, less the tax basis of properties involved.
 Future net cash flows are discounted at a rate of 10% annually to derive the standardized measure of discounted future net cash flows.
 This calculation procedure does not necessarily result in an estimate of the fair market value or the present value of the Company.

 The following table sets forth the changes in standardized measure of discounted future net cash flows relating to proved oil and gas reserves for the periods indicated.

 SCHEDULE OF STANDARDIZED MEASURE OF DISCOUNTED FUTURE NET CASH FLOWS